Structure in Deep Reinforcement Learning: A Survey and Open Problems: Structure as Side Information

 \subsection{Latent Decomposition}

-Latent decompositions are monolithic and can be useful in complex environments where the underlying structure is either unclear or non-stationary.
+Latent representations can be helpful in complex environments where the underlying structure is unclear or non-stationary.
 Under this view, a pipeline component $\mathcal{X}$ can be approximated by a latent representation $\kappa$, which can then be integrated into the learning process.
-The quantities in the update that depend on $\mathcal{X}$ can now be re-conditioned on $\kappa$, which helps in improving performance by reducing the dimensionality of $\mathcal{X}$.
+The quantities in the learning process that depend on $\mathcal{X}$ can now be re-conditioned on $\kappa$:

-\paragraph{Latent States and Actions.} Latent state spaces have been classically explored through the Latent MDP literature~\shortcite{kwon-neurips21a}, where the aim is to discover a latent representation of the state space that is sufficient to learn an optimal policy.
-Latent states are used for tackling rich observation spaces, where Block MDPs~\shortcite{du-icml19a} and Contextual MDPs~\shortcite{hallak-arxiv15} have shown success in generalization problems.
+\paragraph{Latent States and Actions.} Latent representations of states are used for tackling scenarios such as rich observation spaces~\shortcite{du-icml19a} and contextual settings~\shortcite{hallak-arxiv15}.
 Latent actions have been similarly explored in settings with stochastic action sets~\shortcite{boutilier-ijcai18a}.